CFB Playoff Selections

 When comparing two teams with the same record, the Elite Program will get in over the non-elite program.

-Five years into the College Football Playoff, and no committee selections fall outside of the Eliteness system described on this site.
+Six years into the College Football Playoff, and no committee selections fall outside of the Eliteness system described on this site.
 Eliteness continues to accurately explain our collective perception of why we think one team is more deserving than another.
-Below are the first 5 years of CFP Committee selections along with comparisons of the media perspective and eliteness perspective of why these teams were chosen.
+Below are the first 6 years of CFP Committee selections along with comparisons of both the media perspective and the eliteness perspective of why these teams were chosen.
+You decide which is closer to the truth.

-As I explained in the “Overview,” it has to work this way.
-Until we can all honestly accept that previous year’s results matter, there will be both controversy and the appearance of injustice.
-Perhaps that sells and is what the powers that be want.
-However, the non-elites will be able to recognize the injustice, but not recognize what they have to do moving forward to be selected (see the UCF AD’s verbal attack of the CFP Committee and then his refusal to schedule Florida).
+As I explained in the “Overview” page, it has to work this way.
+Until we can all honestly accept that previous year’s results matter, there will be both controversy and the (false) appearance of injustice.
+Perhaps that sells (controversy creates cash) and is what the powers that be want.
+However, the non-elites will be able to recognize an injustice, but not recognize what they have to do moving forward to avoid it (see the UCF AD’s verbal attack of the CFP Committee and then his refusal to schedule Florida).

 Here are the 5 years of the CFP Playoff committee’s selections and seeding with the Elite Points (EP) Standings in parentheses.